 As soon as you hit level 80, the very first thing you should do is head to the Supplies section of the Fleet and speak to the big Blue Twi’lek quest giver twice, which will give you the Technological Advancements quest.
 This will eventually allow you to buy some of the best Implants for your character in the game.
 Right now though, we’re just picking up the quest.
 Legendary Implants Guide

 Your next step is to complete a Conquest while at Level 80.
 Conquest is a weekly set of rotating objectives, and your goal is to earn 100,000 points within the week.
 You can see the Conquest panel by opening your Missions windows and pressing the Conquest tab.
 Completing a Conquest at level 80 will give you enough endgame currency to buy your first basic level 80 gear set.
 Conquest Guide

 Go to the Supplies section of the Fleet and find the Conquest Gear Vendor.

 Buy one of each armor piece, a main hand, and an offhand, two yellow implants, a yellow earpiece, and two different red relics.
-This will give you a full set of “324 green” gear.
+This will give you a full set of basic “324 green” gear.

 4. Get a Low-Level Earpiece